 Thank you so much for having me on your blog Esme!
 I am always indebted to bloggers like you who take the time out to share the work of others, mine included!

 All about your BLOG: Tell us about your lovely BLOG.

 - What is the name of your blog and how did you decide on your blog name?

 My blog is called But I Smile Anyway.
 I chose the name on a bit of a whim, and it stuck, but it has a deep enough meaning to me.
 I have learned in life that everything feels better if you have a smile on your face.
-I am also known for my smile; that recognisable point has been picked up all through my life, from school through college and in work places, and now, even in the Blogisphere, I think a smile is synonymous with Ritu!
+I am also known for my smile; that recognizable point has been picked up all through my life, from school through college and in workplaces, and now, even in the Blogosphere, I think a smile is synonymous with Ritu!

 - What prompted you to start on this blogging journey?

 Literally, a prompt from WordPress, to start a blog led me to where I am now!
 Around three and a half years ago, a dear friend started a blog to help with her depression.
 I was reading her first post and wanted to comment to show my support, and WordPress required me to set up an account to comment.
 As I went to leave the page, it popped up a question: Why not start your own blog?
 And so I did, not knowing what a blog was.
 And yet here I am, still active 3.5 years later!

 - To date, what blogging achievement/s are you most proud of?

 Well, it’s got to be the fact that I won Best Overall Blogger 2017 at the Annual Bloggers Bash Awards, or the ABBA’s!
 What an amazing feeling!
 It humbled me to think that all these people actually voted for my blog, considering who I was up against!
 And I’ve been nominated for the same again this year, alongside being asked to speak at the Bash too.
 That is nerve-wracking, but I feel honored to have been considered someone that others may want to listen to!

 - How would you describe your own blogging style?